smileinnovation/weblog/_posts/2018-11-28-training-neural-network-with-image-sequence-an-example-with-video-as-input.md

 After that, we can see something like this:

 ```
-get 3 classes for 255 files for train﻿﻿﻿
+get 3 classes for 255 files for train
 get 3 classes for 123 files for validation
 ```